 The most common types of firefighter injuries actually fall into two categories: physical and mental.

 - Physical damage.
-This includes injuries include, strains, sprains, muscular pain, cuts, abrasions, bruises, smoke inhalation, burns, broken bones and crushing injuries in general.
+This includes injuries include, including strains, sprains, muscular pain, cuts, abrasions, bruises, smoke inhalation, burns, broken bones, and crushing injuries in general.
 They may also suffer from heat exhaustion, asthma, coughing, lung disease, and heart disease.
 Some injuries appear immediately after the harm, others fester and appear years later, like lung and heart disease and some types of cancer.
 They also may suffer from being exposed to a hazardous material or toxic substances in general.
-Back and neck injuries injuries are common.
+Back and neck injuries are common.
 Bones are frequently broken.
 Heart disease is a leading cause of death for firefighters.
 Survivors need to understand workers’ compensation death benefits and consult with a workers’ compensation attorney who can work with them to be sure they receive all the compensation to which they are legally entitled.

 - Mental anguish.
 Firefighters may be exposed to harrowing traumatic scenes, perhaps involving mass casualties, that cause them mental anguish for weeks, months, and even years.
 They may be stressed trying to attend to the needs of many people and prioritizing their own actions.
 They suffer knowing a house they tried to save burned to the ground.
 Animals scamper away and the firefighter has to deal with the loss along with the pet’s family members.

 - Post-traumatic stress disorder (PTSD).
 When firefighters witness a traumatic incident that permanently imprints on their brain, they may suffer from flashbacks that repeat the horrifying images in their brains.
 This is similar to what those in combat zones experience after witnessing horrific war zone conflicts.
 It results in depression, difficulty in sleeping, anxiety, and often an inability to keep working as a firefighter.